Observing the launch of an Eddington wind in the luminous Seyfert galaxy PG1211+143: Abstract

 \section{Abstract}

 The luminous narrow line Seyfert galaxy \pg\ was the first non-BAL AGN to reveal a powerful ionized wind, based on early observations with ESA's \xmm\ X-ray Observatory.
 Subsequent observations, mainly with \xmm\ and the Japanese \suzaku\ Observatory, found such winds to be a common feature of luminous AGN.
 Typical outflow velocities of v $\sim 0.1$c and flow momenta mv $\sim\ L_{Edd} /c$ are consistent with winds being launched by continuum driving from a disc when the local mass accretion rate is super-Eddington.
-Here we report the launch of a new, ultra-fast outflow component in \pg\, near the end of a 5-week \xmm\ observing campaign, and discuss its origin in an ultra-fast {\it inflow} of similar velocity detected some 3 weeks earlier.
-We find that the inflow lasted for at least 3 days and delivered some 10 Earth mass of fresh material into the innermost region of the source.
-While this mass by itself is insufficient to cause a complete inner disc restructuring, we show that it is sufficient to disrupt the X-ray emitting corona of the disc.
-We conclude that it is this coronal re-arrangement of the inner tens gravitational radii in \pg\ that subsequently caused the launch of a new wind.
+Here we report the launch of a new, ultra-fast outflow component in \pg\, near the end of a 5-week \xmm\ observing campaign, and discuss its origin in an ultra-fast {\it inflow} detected some 3 weeks earlier.
+We note that the inflow lasted for at least 3 days and delivered at least 10 Earth mass of fresh material into the innermost region of the source.
+While this mass by itself is insufficient to cause a complete inner disc restructuring - a prediction supported by lack of change in simultaneous UV fluxes - we suggest that a ring of matter at $R\sim 20 R_{\rm g}$, located via its gravitational redshift (Pounds and Page 2024), was subsequently accreted, leading to the launch of a new outflow at a velocity of v $\sim 0.27$c \end {abstract}